Kjell-K/AirGym/README.md

-UPDATE:
-- New reset() integrated
-- Better Train / Test structure
-- Updated binaries for Win 10
-- Better reward function

 # AirGym
-This repository integrates AirSim with openAI gym and keras-rl for autonomous copter through reinforcement learning.
+This repository integrates AirSim with openAI gym and keras-rl for autonomous vehicles through reinforcement learning.
+AirSim allows you to easly create your own environment in Unreal Editor and keras-rl let gives your the RL tools to solve the task.

-The integration to gym is adapted from [DRL-AutonomousVehicles](https://github.com/kaihuchen/DRL-AutonomousVehicles) and extended by the multirotor integration.

 Requirements: